neithernut/git-dit/doc/caveats.md

 Using such a mechanism, contributors could notify a project maintainer about changes in their public repositories, including issues or messages, via a public API.
 A maintainer could set up automated fetches of new issues, importing new issues and messages.
-This is, however unrelated and still work in progress.
+However, this is unrelated and still work in progress.
 Additionally, it would still require reporters of issues to expose them via a public repository.